wp-plugins/flash-gallery/readme.txt

 * configurable gallery background, logo and highlight color.
 * being enabled / disabled by the visitor, at any time.
 * right-click menu with *"open image in new tab"* and *"copy image url"*
+* complete fallback for Flash and JS-less browsers.

+= Changes in 1.4 (2010-10-25) =
+1. *Halved the amount of markup generated!*
+1. Fixed no-flash fallback
+1. Rewrote Flash-toggle to use query params instead of cookies
+1. Less JS, less HTML, less work - more speed all around!

 = Changes in 1.3.4 (2010-10-24) =
 1. Added support for keyboard input in fullscreen
-1. Only includes scripts if gallery is used on current page (performance!)
+1. *Only includes scripts if gallery is used on current page* (performance!)
 1. Removed [black backing of thumbnails](http://wordpress.org/support/topic/plugin-flash-gallery-thumbnail-black-border?replies=1)
 1. Updated FLA to Flash CS5
 1. Flash Gallery now requires [Flash 10 or newer](http://www.adobe.com/products/flashplayer/)!